Sidhant-abhi/Coffee-Sales-Analysis/README.md

 # Coffee-Sales-Analysis
-  This project empowers you to gain deep insights into your **Coffee Sales** data through an interactive **Power BI** dashboard.
-Leverage the power of **Advanced SQL** to extract, transform, and load (ETL) your coffee sales data, meticulously preparing it for insightful visualizations.
+  This project empowered me to gain deep insights into the **Coffee Sales** data through an interactive **Power BI** dashboard.
+Leveraged the power of **Advanced SQL** to extract, transform and load the coffee sales data, meticulously preparing it for insightful visualizations.

 DASHBOARD 🔗 :